Chapter 1: Hello, World!

-This beginners book introduces non-programmers to the fundamentals of computer coding within a visual, arts-focused context.
-Tristan Bunn’s remarkably effective teaching approach is designed to help you visualize core programming concepts while you make cool pictures, animations, and simulations using Python Mode for the open-source Processing development environment.
+The perfect book for first-time programmers, Learn Python Visually introduces the fundamentals of computer coding within a visual, graphics-based context.
+Tristan Bunn’s creative teaching approach will help you visualize core programming concepts as you make cool pictures, animations, and simulations using Python Mode for the open source Processing development environment.

-Right from the first chapter, you'll produce and manipulate colorful drawings, shapes and patterns as Bunn walks you through a series of easy-to-follow graphical coding projects that grow increasingly complex.
-You’ll go from drawing with code to animating a bouncing DVD screensaver and practicing data-visualization techniques.
-Along the way, you’ll encounter creative-yet-practical skill-building challenges that relate to everything from video games, cars, and coffee, to fine art, amoebas, and Pink Floyd.
-As you grow more fluent in both Python and programming in general, topics shift toward the mastery of algorithmic thinking, as you explore periodic motion, Lissajous curves, and using classes to create objects.
+From the very first chapter, you’ll produce and manipulate colorful designs as Bunn walks you through a series of easy-to-follow graphical coding projects that grow increasingly complex.
+You’ll progress from drawing with code to animating a bouncing DVD screensaver to creating interactive programs.
+Along the way, you’ll encounter skill-building challenges on topics as diverse as video games, coffee, fine art, amoebas, and Pink Floyd.

-- Basic coding theories and concepts, like variables, data types, pixel coordinates, control flow and algorithms
+- Apply basic coding theories and concepts, like variables, data types, pixel coordinates, control flow, and algorithms

-- Writing code that produces drawings, patterns, animations, data visualizations, user interfaces, and simulations
+- Write code that produces drawings, patterns, animations, data visualizations, user interfaces, and simulations

-- Defining functions, reducing repetition, and making your code more modular
+- Define functions, reduce repetition, and make your code more modular

-- How to write classes, and create objects to structure code more efficiently
+- Write classes and create objects to structure code more efficiently